mattdp/partreach/config/jekyll/_posts/2014-11-18-injection_molding_through_alibaba_case_study.markdown

 Simply put, if SMBC wanted a better product for cheaper they would need to take a fundamentally different approach.

-<h1>Solution</h1>
+<h1>The Path Forward for Gulpo Mark II</h1>

 <strong>tl;dr:</strong> SupplyBetter needed to find a shop with the right capabilities (likely overseas) in order to meet SMBC's project needs.

-To better understand the decisions made in making Gulpo Mark II, here are the "lessons learned" from the first batch, composed into a summary of requirements:
+To better understand the decisions made in manufacturing Gulpo Mark II, here are the "lessons learned" from the first batch, composed into a summary of requirements:

 <h3>Technical Requirements</h3>
 <ul>
 <li>Same 2D design as Gulpo Mark I (e.g. profile, letter font, outer dimensions, etc)</li>
-<li>A smooth and glossy surface finish</li>
+<li>Smooth and glossy surface finish</li>
-<li>Colors are silver chrome and glossy black</li>
+<li>Silver chrome and glossy black colors</li>
 <li>Materials (both main body and adhesive backing) must be durable and strong enough to withstand exposure to the elements while affixed to the back of a car</li>
 </ul>
 <h3>Buyer Business Requirements</h3>
 <ul>
 <li>SMBC wants the ability to produce in batches of 1500+ </li>
-<li>Per-unit cost to SMBC needs to be low enough to make financial sense to sell at their current price without any sacrifice in quality</li>
+<li>Per-unit cost to SMBC needs to be low enough to make financial sense to sell at their current price</li>
+<li>Per-unit cost cannot sacrifice quality/aesthetics</li>
 </ul>
 <h3>Supplier Capability Requirements</h3>
 <ul>